aiven/aiven-docs/docs/products/mysql/howto/migrate-db-to-aiven-via-console.md

 While the migration is in progress, you can:

--   Let it proceed until completed by selecting **Close window**, which closes the wizard.
-You come back to check the status at any time.
+-   Let it proceed until completed by selecting **Close window**.
+You can come back to check the status at any time.
 -   Discontinue the migration by selecting **Stop migration**, which retains the data already migrated.
-For information on how to follow up on a stopped migration process, see
+To follow up on a stopped migration process, see
     [Start over](/docs/products/mysql/howto/migrate-db-to-aiven-via-console#start-over-mysql).